One Nation Queensland

 One Nation – Queensland, sometimes referred to as One Nation Qld, and officially named Pauline Hanson's One Nation Queensland Division, is the Queensland branch of Pauline Hanson's One Nation.
-As of 2024 it holds extra-parliamentary status within the state.
+As of 2026 it holds extra-parliamentary status at the state level and two of the state's twelve senate seats.

 Background and history

 1990s

 The One Nation party was formally established on 11 April 1997 at the Civic Hall in Ipswich, South East Queensland.
 Eight months later, in December, the party was officially registered in the state under the Electoral Act 1992.
 Following registration polling figures began to surge for the party – being polled at 5% in the January/March 1998 poll and rising to 15% by the end of May.
-In the following months (June) election, One Nation won over 22% of votes (439,121) and eleven seats in the Legislative Assembly.
+In the June election, One Nation won over 22% of votes (439,121) and eleven seats in the Legislative Assembly.
 With nearly 23% of the vote, One Nation gained a higher percentage of the vote than any other third party (i.e. not Labor or the Coalition) at the state or territory level since Federation.
 This was also the only election at which a third party gained more votes than both the Liberal Party and the National Party considered separately.

 One Nation's success at the 1998 state election, argued Rae Wear in The Rise and Fall of One Nation, was a culmination of years of corruption, movement toward the centre, and abandonment of populism from the ruling Queensland Nationals.
 This led to a vacuum on the right, and a reaction to it, which One Nation succeeded in filling.
 The views, style and success politically of the party, both state and federal, lead to Pauline Hanson being compared to figures such as former conservative Queensland Premier Joh Bjelke-Petersen; American conservative politician and commentator Pat Buchanan; and former French politician and leader of the National Front, Jean-Marie Le Pen.

 In February 1999, five of the eleven One Nation MPs elected into the Legislative Assembly left the party and sat as Independents.
-In August 1999 the Queensland Supreme Court found that the party's registration was fraudulent.
+In August 1999, the Queensland Supreme Court found that the party's registration was fraudulent.
 The Electoral Commission of Queensland (ECQ) subsequently de-registered the party.
-Just four months later, in December 1999, five of the remaining MPs elected into the Queensland Parliament for One Nation at the 1998 state election quit the party and formed the City Country Alliance (CCA).
+In December 1999, five of the remaining MPs elected into the Queensland Parliament for One Nation at the 1998 state election quit the party and formed the City Country Alliance (CCA).